A comparison of categorical and topological entropies on Weinstein manifolds

-It is well-known that $\log \Rad(\phi)$ is a lower bound of $h_{top}(\phi)$.
-We refer the reader to \cite{Gromov2} for more details.
+Let $\phi:\hW \to \hW$ be a compactly supported exact symplectic automorphism of a Weinstein manifold $\hW$.
+Let $\phi_*: H_*(\hW) \to H_*(\hW)$ be the linear map on the homology of $\hW$ that $\phi$ induces.
+We define the {\em spectral radius} of $\phi$ as the maximal absolute value of eigenvalues of $\phi_*$.
+Let $\Rad(\phi)$ denote the spectral radius of $\phi$.
+It is a well-known fact due to Yomdin \cite{Yomdin} that logarithm $\log \Rad(\phi)$ of the spectral radius is a lower bound of $h_{top}(\phi)$.
+We refer the reader to \cite{Yomdin,Gromov2} for more details.
 Since Theorem \ref{thm main} gives another lower bound of $h_{top}(\phi)$, i.e., $h_{cat}(\Phi)$, one can ask the relationship between two lower bounds of $h_{top}(\phi)$.
 In this subsection, first, we give an example of $\phi$ such that